Anchorage Beers and Breweries

 You can even take the taste of Alaska home.
 Talkeetna-based Denali Brewing Company crafts cans of pilsner, stout and red (among many others) as one of the largest breweries in Alaska.
 Silver Gulch Brewing has an outpost at the airport.
 Since the shop is inside security, you can fill a growler with Alaska beer or take home select 22-ounce bottles from breweries across the state.

 January is the time to visit for true hop heads and ale aficionados.
 The Great Alaska Beer & Barley Wine Festival, held in Anchorage each January.
-With award-winning ales, barleywines and seasonal brews, there's sure to be a perfect mug of suds for every connoisseur.
+With award-winning ales, barleywines and seasonal brews, there's sure to be a perfect pint for every connoisseur.

-Find some spirit - literally - at Anchorage Distillery.
-They bottle plain, raspberry blueberry, and ghost pepper vodkas, as well as gin and moonshine-style whiskey.
+Find some spirit - literally - Anchorage has two distilleries.
+Anchorage Distillery bottles plain, raspberry blueberry, and ghost pepper vodkas, as well as gin and moonshine-style whiskey.
 Alaska grown wheat, barley and rye form the foundation of recipe.
 Take a tour Thursdays at 6 p.m. and sip the end results in the adjoining tasting room.
+Alaskan Spirits Distillery focuses on vodkas, with blueberry and fireweed among the offerings mixed into craft cocktails.